Frontend-Engineering-Challenges/quidax-challenge/README.md

 ## Constructive feedback
-It was a beautiful challenge.
+It was challenging and fun.
 I liked the little `gotchas` that was waiting at every turn.
 An example is the initials behind the profile picture.
-My favourite part was trying to spot the little details.
+My favourite part was spotting little details like the placeholder text of the search bar that changed across screen sizes.